katiegory9hurrikate/CarCar/README.md

 #### Setup:

-- [ ] Fork Git repository at https://gitlab.com/katiegory9hurrikate/project-beta into your GitLab account.
+- [ ] Fork Git repository at https://github.com/katiegory9hurrikate/CarCar into your GitHub account.
 - [ ] Copy the HTTP link for the forked respository from __your__ GitLab profile.
 - [ ] In your terminal/command prompt on your desktop cd into the directory you want to run the project from.
 - [ ] Once in the desired directory, clone the project to your computer using the `git clone` command.
 - [ ] Once cloned, cd into the project-beta directory and run the followiing commands:
     * `docker volume create beta-data`
-    * `docker-compose build`
+    * `docker compose build`
-    * `docker-compose up`
+    * `docker compose up`
     * `code .`
 - [ ] Familiarize yourself with the code.
 Use Insomnia (or similar) to test APIs.
 To view and test the front-end, navigate to http://localhost:5173/ using a web browser.
+(note: if the docker build doesn't work for some reason, close it down, delete/prune the containers, images, and volumes and try again.
+The ole turn it off and back on again trick is still relevant.)

 ## Diagram